Patchethium/Celosia/train/README.md

-# Training with PyTorch
+# Training G2P Models with PyTorch

 This directory contains the code for training a g2p model in English, French and German.

-It's just a seq2seq gru with attention, don't wanna make things too complex.
+It's just a seq2seq LSTM with attention, don't wanna make things too complicated.

+May change to FST (Finite State Transducer) in the future.

 ## Environment